developer-program/guides/docs/introduction/safety-measures.md

 ## Health Declaration

 - Trainees are to declare daily if they have come into contact with someone diagnosed with Covid-19, or if they have been issued Quarantine Order(QO), Stay Home Notice(SHN) or Leave of Absence(LOA).
 - If a Trainee receives a QO, SHN and LOA.
-Trainees are to inform the trainers and should not attend be attending the training class.
+Trainees are to inform the trainers and should not attend the training class.

 ## Taking temperature twice a day